 The judge has issued a scheduling order which sets forth the current expectation for important events in the lawsuit, although no assurances can be given that the schedule will not change.
 The scheduling order does not set a date for the court to rule on Juniper's motion to strike.
-On June 18, 2012, Juniper served its infringement contentions, which, among other things, assert that each of our products that run our PAN-OS operating system infringes each of the Juniper patents-in-suit.
-According to an agreement between the parties, on July 18, 2012, we must provide our invalidity contentions.
+On or before June 11, 2012, Juniper must provide its infringement contentions by identifying which of our appliances it contends infringe which of the asserted patents.
+On or before July 11, 2012, we must provide our invalidity contentions.
 A claims construction hearing, also known as a Markman hearing, as well as motions for summary judgment, are scheduled to be heard on November 11, 2013, and a trial date has been scheduled for February 24, 2014.
 Pursuant to the court's general standing order, the February 2014 trial will be limited to determining whether the patents are valid and whether we infringe some or all of those patents.
 Thereafter, the Court will rule on any post-trial motions and enter a judgment on validity and infringement.
 According to the Court's general standing order, if Juniper were to prevail on one or more of its patents, a subsequent trial on damages would be scheduled following an appeal on the liability issues to the appellate court.